Selling England by the Pound: Side one

-"Dancing with the Moonlit Knight" evolved from a number of short piano pieces composed by Gabriel, which was combined with some of Hackett's guitar figures to make up the track.
+"Dancing with the Moonlit Knight" evolved from a number of short piano pieces composed by Gabriel, which was combined with some of Hackett's guitar figures.
+The a cappella opening was influenced by Scottish plainsong.
+The second section and outro section consist of improvisations from the whole band, with the exception of the 12-string guitar melody played by Rutherford in the outro, which was composed.
 Gabriel added English-themed lyrics to counter the impression from the music press that Genesis were trying too hard to appeal to the American audience, including references to Green Shield Stamps.
 Banks had upgraded to a new model of Mellotron and used the choir sound on the track.
-The track ends with a series of 12-string guitar figures that were originally supposed to segue into "The Cinema Show" to make a piece around 20 minutes in length, but this idea was dropped as the result was too comparable to the 23-minute "Supper's Ready" on Foxtrot.
-Its original working title was "Disney".
+The track was originally supposed to segue into "The Cinema Show" to make a piece around 20 minutes in length, but this idea was dropped as the result was too comparable to the 23-minute "Supper's Ready" on Foxtrot.
+The working title for the outro section was "Disney" in reference to prominent American animation producer The Walt Disney Company, because the members of Genesis thought it sounded like a cartoon.
 Rutherford thought the song's opening provided a good start to the album, but felt less enthusiastic towards it overall, calling it "a bit busy".

 "I Know What I Like (In Your Wardrobe)" came out of a jam session by the group around one of Hackett's guitar riffs.
-He had presented the riff to the group previously, but it had been rejected because it sounded too much like the Beatles.
+He and Collins often played it around the time Foxtrot was recorded; the other three members did not join initially because they said it sounded too much like the Beatles, but became more invested in it by the time of Selling England by the Pound.
+Banks came up with the vocal melody for the chorus, and Gabriel wrote the lyrics, which were inspired by the painting The Dream which was later adapted into the album's cover.
 Gilbert described an early listening of the song as "Hints of quaint English romanticism" that, according to Gabriel, was initially intended to have more of a folk-oriented melody.
 The percussion sounds heard at the beginning are Gabriel playing with a talking drum that Burns had purchased from Nigeria.
 It was released as a single from the album, which became the first of the group's to chart in the UK.